Chance the Rapper Calls Out Heineken Over Terribly Racist Ad, Baiting Consumers

 Chance the Rapper is among the social media users tweeting about the ad and sharing his view on companies "baiting" consumers.

 "I think some companies are purposely putting out noticably racist ads so they can get more views," he tweeted Sunday.
-"And that shit racist/bogus so I guess I shouldn't help by posting about it.
+"And that s--t racist/bogus so I guess I shouldn't help by posting about it.
 But I gotta just say tho.
 The 'sometimes lighter is better' Hienekin commercial is terribly racist omg."